onfido/onfido-ios-sdk/README.md

 Make a note of the token value in the response, as you will need it later on when initialising the SDK.

 **Warning:** SDK tokens expire 90 minutes after creation.
 So SDK token configurator function has an optional parameter called `expireHandler` which can be used to generate and pass SDK token when it expires.
 By this means, with using this parameter you can ensure that SDK will continue its flow even after SDK token has expired.

+**Note**: If you're using API v2, please check out [API v2 to v3 migration guide](https://developers.onfido.com/guide/v2-to-v3-migration-guide) to understand which changes need to be applied before starting to use API v3.

 ##### Example Usage